-Diclofenac Potassium tablets contain the potassium salt of diclofenac, a non-steroidal compound with pronounced and clinically demonstrable analgesic, anti-inflammatory and anti-pyretic properties.
+Diclofenac Potassium tablets contain the potassium salt of diclofenac, a nonsteroidal compound with pronounced and clinically demonstrable analgesic, anti-inflammatory and anti-pyretic properties.

-Diclofenac is a potent inhibitor of prostaglandin biosynthesis and a modulator of arachidonic acid release and uptake.
+Diclofenac is a potent inhibitor of prostaglandin bio-synthesis and modulator of arachidonic acid release and uptake.

 Diclofenac Potassium tablets have a rapid onset of action and are therefore suitable for the treatment of acute episodes of pain and inflammation.

-In migraine attacks Diclofenac Potassium tablets have been shown to be effective in relieving the headache and in improving the accompanying symptom of nausea.
+In migraine attacks Diclofenac Potassium has been shown to be effective in relieving the headache and in improving the accompanying symptom of nausea.
 Diclofenac in vitro does not suppress proteoglycan biosynthesis in cartilage at concentrations equivalent to the concentrations reached in human beings.

-5.2 Pharmacokinetic properties Absorption
+5.2 Pharmacokinetic properties

+Absorption: